Institute Research Structure

 Since 2011, Glenn W. Most (Scuola Normale, Pisa, Italy; University of Chicago, USA) has served as the elected External Member of the MPIWG.
-Gerd Graßhoff (Humboldt University Berlin) has been a Max Planck Fellow at the Institute since April 2016, heading a Research Group on the evolution of textual transmissions and ancient geography.
+Gerd Graßhoff (Humboldt University Berlin) has been a Max Planck Fellow at the Institute since April 2016.

 The MPIWG is also advised and evaluated every two to three years by the Institute’s Advisory Board, which consists of leading international scholars in the history of science.
-The research units’ activities are supported by the Administration (headed by Claudia Paaß), by the Research Coordination (headed by Ohad Parnes), by the Library (headed by Esther Chen), by the Head of Cooperations and Communications (headed by Hansjakob Ziemer), and by the Research IT Group and IT Support.
+The research units’ activities are supported by the Administration (headed by Katja Henning-Hofmann), by the Research Coordination (N.N.), by the Library (headed by Esther Chen), by the Head of Cooperations and Communications (headed by Hansjakob Ziemer), and by the Research IT Group and IT Support.